-Fast forward about 35 years, Thanksgiving 2013 we indulged in the standard pie crust fest…we were celebrating my angel momma at this point, it was our first Thanksgiving without her, so lots of tender memories about her were shared along with the pies!
+Fast forward about 35 years, Thanksgiving 2013 we indulged in the standard pie crust fest.
+We were celebrating my angel momma at this point, it was our first Thanksgiving without her, so lots of tender memories about her were shared along with the pies!

-When Thanksgiving rolled around last year, I made many attempts at making a Paleo pie crust and nothing I tried seemed worthy of what my mom would have considered a true pie crust, there were tears…many of them in private.
+When Thanksgiving rolled around last year, I made many attempts at making a Paleo pie crust and nothing I tried seemed worthy of what my mom would have considered a true pie crust, there were tears.
+Many of them in private.
 Pies are “Thanksgiving” to our family almost as much as the big turkey bird itself!
 So, to not be able to provide that tradition, and warm fuzzy of my mom, for my family was painful.
 I ended up making pies, with Paleo fillings and the standard crust my mom taught me so many years ago.
-We cut pieces of pie like always, only eating the insides and leaving the crust on the plate…it was not exactly the same, but gave us our “pie fix” I suppose.
+We cut pieces of pie like always, only eating the insides and leaving the crust on the plate.
+It was not exactly the same, but gave us our “pie fix” I suppose.

 It has been a wonderful journey of exploration and education coming up with what I think is a winner recipe for pie crust.
 Nothing short of what I was expecting, our journey for nearly the last two years has been just that.
 A journey of healing, wellness and bonding for our family.
-I believe that my sweet angel momma was lingering around helping me figure this one out, she’s amazing like that…always was in life and continues to be present from her Heavenly home.
+I believe that my sweet angel momma was lingering around helping me figure this one out, she’s amazing like that.
+Always was in life and continues to be present from her Heavenly home.

-Otto’s cassava flour…just not sure where to start, it’s made ALL the difference this year for our Thanksgiving!
+Otto’s cassava flour…just not sure where to start.
+It’s made ALL the difference this year for our Thanksgiving!
 Because as I mentioned above, Thanksgiving = Pie for our family.
 So this year, we’re having it, Paleo pie – filling and CRUST!!!
 It will be an emotional day on Thursday when we pose for pics of pie this year and all the happy faces.

-Please enjoy this recipe and if you feel like there’s a short little brunette momma angel hanging around while you’re rolling this crust out…it’s probably my momma!
-Enjoy that too…she’s a wonderful lady!
+Please enjoy this recipe and if you feel like there’s a short little brunette momma angel hanging around while you’re rolling this crust out, it’s probably my momma!
+Enjoy that too, she’s a wonderful lady!

-- 1 cup Otto’s Natural Cassava Flour
+1 cup Otto’s Natural Cassava Flour, well fluffed

-- ¼ tsp (opt) cinnamon
+¼ tsp (opt) cinnamon

-- ¼ tsp Redmond Real Salt
+¼ tsp Redmond Real Salt

-- 1 lg egg, whisked
+1 lg egg, whisked

-- ¼ cup room temp water (this will vary)
+¼ cup room temp water

 2 sheets of parchment paper

 - Mix together, cassava flour, arrowroot, cinnamon (if using) & salt.

-⇒ For Cooked Crust: Roll out thin, you’ll want a quick bake on it, so try to get it to around ¼” – pull back top sheet of parchment and dust with more arrowroot or cassava flour if needed and continue to roll.
+- For COOKED CRUST: Roll out thin, you’ll want a quick bake on it, so try to get it to around ¼” – pull back top sheet of parchment and dust with more flour if needed and continue to roll.
 Once it’s the size you need for your pie tin, remove top sheet and place pie plate upside down on top.
 Carefully turn over and flip the crust on top of the pie plate, don’t worry if it tears a bit, this dough is very forgiving!
 Remove the parchment paper and press any tears together and finish the crust edge however you’d like.
 Using the tines of a fork, poke holes on the bottom and around the sides of the crust to allow for steam to release during baking.
 I like to sprinkle mine with a bit of cinnamon and coconut sugar, but this is optional.
 Place in oven and bake for 10 minutes, remove from oven and brush the egg wash around the edge of the crust.
 This will give it a nice brown finish, but is also optional.
 Bake for another 10-12 minutes or until brown.